 From 2004-07, Lafayette compiled 29 wins for the best record since the Class of 1927 won 29 games from 1923-26.
 The 2008 season was highlighted by a 35-14 win at No. 14 Liberty in a hostile environment.
 The victory was the first for a Patriot League team over a ranked non-league foe in three seasons, showcasing Tavani’s ability to get his troops ready for the big games.

 Tavani came to College Hill in 1987, and the Leopards captured their first league crown the next year.
-He was also the running backs coach on the 1992 and 1994 championship teams, and has secured each of the last three titles as the head coach.
+He was also the running backs coach on the 1992 and 1994 championship teams, and has secured each of the last four titles as the head coach.

 During his tenure, Tavani has coached some of the top players in the program’s history.
 Andy Romans, the 2007 and 2008 Patriot League Defensive Player of the Year, anchored the No. 1-ranked defense in the country in 2007 which allowed just 85 yards per game on the ground and 175.2 yards per game through the air.
 He led the Leopards with 113 tackles and is the third Lafayette player, and first under Tavani, to win the award.
 Romans and the Leopards finished in second place in the Patriot League standings, one conference win away from a fourth straight title.